Jerry-Master/Brisca/README.md

 ## Compilation

 Simply enter the directory in the terminal and do ```make```.
-If you haven't clone the repository the instructions will be
+If you haven't cloned the repository the instructions will be
 ```
 git clone https://github.com/Jerry-Master/Brisca.git
 cd Brisca